Severe Thunderstorm Warning issued for Banner, Kimball by NWS - News Break

 Severe Thunderstorm Warning issued for Banner, Kimball by NWS

-Effective: 2021-07-09 16:15:00 CDT Expires: 2021-07-09 16:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and damaging winds.
-People outside should move to a shelter, inside a strong building and away from windows.
-Target Area: Banner; Kimball A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 330 PM MDT FOR WESTERN KIMBALL AND SOUTHWESTERN BANNER COUNTIES At 315 PM MDT, a severe thunderstorm was located 8 miles northeast of Pine Bluffs, or 17 miles west of Kimball, moving southeast at 25 mph.
+Effective: 2021-07-09 15:51:00 CDT Expires: 2021-07-09 16:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Banner; Kimball The National Weather Service in Cheyenne has issued a * Severe Thunderstorm Warning for Western Kimball County in the Panhandle of Nebraska Southwestern Banner County in the Panhandle of Nebraska East central Laramie County in southeastern Wyoming * Until 330 PM MDT. * At 251 PM MDT, a severe thunderstorm was located near Albin, or 29 miles west of Kimball, moving southeast at 25 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Oliver Reservoir, Oliver Campground and Bushnell.
-This includes Interstate 80 in Nebraska between mile markers 1 and 14.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Pine Bluffs, Albin, Oliver Campground, Oliver Reservoir and Bushnell.
+This includes the following highways Interstate 80 in Wyoming between mile markers 401 and 402.
+Interstate 80 in Nebraska between mile markers 1 and 14.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov

 Comments / 0